CanonicalLtd/maas-docs/en/installconfig-storage.md

     commissioning.
 It won't work!

-The EFI partition, if present, will be the first partition (`sda1`) and will have a filesystem of FAT32 with a size of 512 MB.
+The EFI partition, if present, will be the first partition (`sda1`) and will have a FAT32 filesystem with a size of 512 MB.

+## Layouts

+There are three layout types:

+- Flat layout
+- LVM layout
+- Bcache layout

 The below layout descriptions will include the EFI partition.
 If your system is not using UEFI simply regard `sda2` as `sda1` (with an additional 512 MB